alphagov/notifications-node-client/DOCUMENTATION.md

 #### personalisation (optional)

-If a template has placeholder fields for personalised information such as name or application date, you must provide their values in a _what?_.
+If a template has placeholder fields for personalised information such as name or application date, you must pass in an empty map or `null`.
 For example:

+_is it a map or null or what?_

 ```javascript
 personalisation={